wwone/AUTHOR/README.md

 creation of e-documents depends.
 For instance, to convert the output to certain formats, the user should have a copy of the "Calibre" program running on their computer.

-Metadata input is done through JSON files, which requires a little care in setting up.
+Metadata input is done through JSON files, which requires some care in setting up.
 Examples are provided.

-This system has been successfully used to publish e-books, some of which are over 1,000 pages in length with hundreds of illustrations.
+This system has been successfully used to publish e-books, some of which are over 1,000 pages in length with many hundreds of illustrations.
 The system can also be used to create on-line presentations, which use the "reveal.js" web system.
 Such presentations run much like PowerPoint, but with only a browser.

 Output from this system is available as:

-Interactive PDF
+Interactive PDF (creation is with Apache FOP)

-Print PDF
+Print PDF (creation is with Apache FOP)

 Kindle (AZW3)